-White Rock’s cornerstone asset is the 100% owned Mt Carrington project where shallow Indicated and Inferred Mineral Resources totalling 338,000oz gold and 23.4Moz silver have been defined.
+White Rock’s cornerstone asset is the 100% owned Mt Carrington project where shallow Indicated and Inferred Mineral Resources totalling 341,000oz gold and 23.2Moz silver have been defined.

 Location: Mt Carrington is 5 km from the township of Drake in northern NSW.
-It is located on the Bruxner Highways, 4 hour’s drive SW of Brisbane and 2 hours west from Ballina.
+It is located on the Bruxner Highway, 4 hours drive SW of Brisbane and 2 hours west from Ballina.

 History: Gold was first discovered in the district in 1853 with a number of small prospects worked over the next 25 years.
 In 1886 gold and silver were found at Drake, Mt Carrington, White Rock and Red Rock.
 Prospecting and small-scale mining continued into the 1920s.
-During 1974 to 1976 Mt Carrington Mines Ltd extracted a small tonnage of high grade Ag and Au from the Lady Hampden open pit.
+Between 1974 to 1976 Mt Carrington Mines Ltd extracted a small tonnage of high grade silver (Ag) and gold (Au) from the Lady Hampden open pit.
 In 1998 a new mining campaign focussed on extracting open pit oxide Au/Ag ore from the Strauss, Kylo, Guy Bell and Lady Hampden deposits.
-The oxide ore was depleted by 1990, and with metal prices at US$370/oz Au and US$5/oz Ag, and secondary copper zones in the pits resulting in processing issues in the CIP plant, the small scale mine was closed.
+The oxide ore was depleted by 1990, and with low metal prices of US$370/oz Au and US$5/oz Ag, and secondary copper zones in the pits resulting in processing issues in the CIP plant, the small scale mine was closed.

 The new Mt Carrington: In April 2008 Rex Minerals Ltd acquired Mt Carrington and completed 2 years of exploration and Resource definition.
-The project was demerged in June 2010 with the formation of White Rock Minerals to undertake extensive exploration, Resource definition and development studies with the aim of defining a new viable open pit mining operation, underpinned by existing Mining Lease tenure, site infrastructure, and ready access to power and water.
+The project was spun out of Rex in June 2010 with the formation of White Rock Minerals to undertake extensive exploration, Resource definition and development studies with the aim of defining a new viable open pit mining operation, underpinned by existing Mining Lease tenure, site infrastructure, and ready access to power and water.

 Volcanic Caldera: In the early 1990s CRA Exploration focused on exploring for ‘a large polymetallic mineralised system in a Pacific Rim-type environment’.
+Up until 2010 no systematic regional exploration had been undertaken on the project for more than 16 years.
 Detailed mapping and reconstruction of the volcanic architecture was undertaken by White Rock in 2011-2012, which established a large 400 square km collapsed volcanic caldera structure.
 This setting has been demonstrated to contain a number of epithermal-style precious metal targets, many of which have been progressed and are now drill ready.
-Up to 2010 no systematic regional exploration had been undertaken on the project for more than 16 years.

 Mt Carrington Project Mineral Resource Summary.